 Monty Don said on BBC 2 Gardeners’ World feature in Sept 2016 'It's a small garden by the sea with inspired planting and design'.
 The Sunday Telegraph said 'Geoff’s enthusiasm is catching, and he and his amazing garden deserve every visitor that makes their way up his enchanting garden path'.
 This characterful, exuberant seaside garden is 112ft x 40ft.

-This is a real must see garden say many TripAdvisor visitors.
+This is a real must see garden say many TripAdvisor visitors - Trip Advisor Certificate of Excellence 2017.
 Large selection of home-made cakes and savoury items available, all served on vintage china, on trays in the garden.
+In 2016, Driftwood was a finalist, runner-up in Gardeners’ World, Garden of The Year (Small Space).
+Featured in Period Homes & Interiors (July) and was a local news item on BBC South East Today (Sept).

 Tuesday 20 June, Tuesday 11 July, Tuesday 25 July, Sunday 6 August (11am - 5pm).
 Admission £4.00, children free.